hellozhuo/dgc/README.md

 ## Training and Evaluation

+At the moment, the training process on ImageNet is quite slow and memory consuming due to a coarse implementation.
+For the first bash script of condensenet on ImageNet, the model was trained on two v100 GPUs with 32G gpu memory each.

 Remove `--evaluate xxx.tar` to Train, otherwise to Evaluate (the trained models can be downloaded through the following links or [baidunetdisk](https://pan.baidu.com/s/17BqJ4slwwNxRydj9RBT8yQ) (code: 9dtn))